A failed IVF cycle isn’t uncommon – but how do you cope with it?

 Yoga for Infertility

-When the body holds stress, tension or fear it blocks the vital life force energy (called “Qi”) from flowing efficiently.
+When the body holds stress, tension or fears it blocks the vital life force energy (called “Qi”) from flowing efficiently.
 In turn, blocked Qi means circulation is inhibited.
 When circulation is effected it means blood is unable to carry the nutrients to all the cells for optimum health.
 The sacral band (which governs digestion and the female reproductive system) is the area most impacted by lack of blood flow and circulation as, when you are stressed, all the blood moves to the extremities.
-As a result your digestive system and reproductive system will suffer.
+As a result, your digestive system and the reproductive system will suffer.

 Step 4 – “Fertility Food: Detox and Reboot”